I've had people ask me some questions about FIT lately, so lets take a look at that in regards to my coats...

 I'm a short little lady, so this coat is almost full length on me.
 Here's the measuring points for length.
 If you are taller than me, the coat won't fall as close to the ground.
 I measure from the base of the hood (where it's attached to the bodice) to the bottom of the skirt-piece.
 This is not at all intended to be exact and perfect but gives a general idea of whether the coat will fall closer to the ankles, or whether it will be more of a "midi" length coat (great for really really short folks). 👇

 I'm going to show you this same photo, only now again with the shoulder-to-shoulder measurement so you can visualize that too.
 Remember, this is a coat, so it should be bigger than your own shoulder-to-shoulder measurement because I'm assuming you're going to wear clothes under this.
-I take the shoulder-to-shoulder measurement using the seams where the sleeves attach to the bodice, just as you see here.
-Think of the red line as my virtual measuring tape: 👇
+I take the shoulder-to-shoulder measurement across the back... using the seams where the sleeves attach to the bodice, just as you see here: 👇

 I also take the time to measure the sleeve length, because people have arms that are shorter, some longer.
 (Didya notice how LONG my great-great-great-grandpa's arms were?
 OMG!)
 So here's how I measure the sleeves.
 I use the shoulder seam as the starting point and then measure down to the bottom of the cuff, like you see here. 👇